rattboi/phoenix-audio-adapter-kicad/README.md

 conditions

 # Phoenix Audio Adapter
-This is a modification of the original board which allows a stereo headphone jack (Digikey# CP1-3523N-ND) to be interfaced to a standard 5pin 3.5mm Phoenix connector.
+I didn't want to have a bunch of stripped wire connectors on my Extron Crosspoint 12x4 video switch so I decided to make this simple adapter which allows a stacked RCA stereo audio jack (Digikey# CP-1435-ND) to be interfaced to a standard 5pin 3.5mm Phoenix connector.

 # Output Differences
 The Extron Audio output wiring is different than the input wiring.
 There are 2 PCBs in this project.
 Be sure to use the output PCB for your outputs!

-## Phoenix Input
+## Phoenix Adapter
 This folder contains a PCB which connects L- and R-.
 You "can" use this PCB for all your needs, provided you cut the R- and L- traces for outputs.
 If you forget to cut the traces it's probably not a big deal since there is internal resistance (50 ohms or so) in line which each output.
 Obviously best if they are cut, but not catastrophic by any means.

-## Phoenix Output
+## Phoenix Adapter Output
 This folder contains a PCB which leaves L- and R- floating.

-# Changelog

-## 1.0
-Initial commit.
-Uses the CUI SJ1-352XN or NG part.